 The motive behind this cleansing is to reduce landfill waste.
 It turns out that Seattle was shipping 300,000 tons of garbage to a site in eastern Oregon annually.
 Remember the Korsts?

 Today consumers are whipsawed by legislation over garbage.
-In the east, Torontonians are thrilled that the 5-cent tax on grocery bags has been rescinded by city council.
+Just east of us, Torontonians are thrilled that the 5-cent tax on grocery bags has been repealed by city council.

 In this instance, the “single-use” plastic bag definition ran into a legal shredder.
 Lawyers argued that once home, using the flimsy bag to hold garbage was a multiple use, and therefore acceptable.